Built in Partnership at Origin

 For many years, corn was the primary crop.
 It provided income, but it also required clearing and repeated planting.
 Coffee offered a slower, more sustainable alternative.

-Today, Yo and B are cultivating coffee beneath the jungle canopy.
+Today, Yo and Bee are cultivating coffee beneath the jungle canopy.
 Each season is a step forward.
 The work is practical, steady, and shared.